prototypefund/Digital_Bargeld-docs/anastasis.rst

 **nonce0**: Nonce which is used to generate *key0* and *iv0* which are used for the encryption of the *recovery document*.
 Nonce must contain the string "ERD".

+**optional data**: Key material that optionally is contributed from the authentication method to further obfuscate the key share from the escrow provider.

 **encrypted_key_share_i**: The encrypted **key_share** which the escrow provider must release upon successful authentication.
 Here, **i** must be a positive number used to iterate over the various **key shares** used for the various **escrow methods**